auth0/docs/articles/services/packages.md

 		<img src="/media/articles/services/file_type_icons-04.png" alt="">&nbsp;Advanced Package</a>
 </h3>

-The full range of Professional Services delivered in a comprehensive engagement, the Advanced Package provides access to [Discovery](services/discover), and all the other services described below.
-This is the engagement for you, if you have several projects and/or teams requiring a broad range of identity skills and varying degress of specialist help.
+The full range of Professional Services delivered in a comprehensive manner, the Advanced Package provides access to [Discovery](services/discover) as well as all the other services described below.
+If you have several projects, project requirements and/or teams, that need to leverage a broad range of identity skills with varying degress of specialism, then this is the engagement for you.
 A typical Advanced Package (terms and conditions apply) offers:

 * 25 days (200 hours) of services
 * Remote/on-site, as mutually agreed